Cavacas – Portuguese Popover Dessert

 Cavacas – “Portuguese Popover Dessert”.
 The taste and texture is similar to a profiterole with a creamy, sugary glaze over the top.

-The origin of the classic dessert in Portugal is unknown but it is a favorite in the Portuguese community for celebrations and Holidays.
+This classic dessert most likely originating in Caldas da Rainha is a favorite in the Portuguese community for celebrations and Holidays.
 It’s easy to make and it requires few ingredients.
 Traditionally a glass of Port wine is served along the this delicate dessert.

-Here’s a video from our youtube page for you to follow along with the instructions:
+Here’s our YouTube Video page for you to follow along with the instructions:

-Add the flour mixture and beat for at least 15 – 20 minutes until the batter has reached a light creamy consistency.
+Add the flour mixture and beat for at least 10 minutes until the batter has reached a light creamy consistency.
 Add milk half during the last 5 minutes.